-Cheadle Catholic Infant School History Overview 2022-23 NURSERY Autumn 1 The Colour Monster Autumn 2 The Gruffalo Spring 1 Nursery Rhymes Spring 2 Traditional Tales Summer 1 Jasper's Beanstalk Summer 2 What the ladybird hea Knowledge and Understanding of the World.
+Cheadle Catholic Infant School History Overview 2022-23 Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 NURSERY The Colour Monster The Gruffalo Nursery Rhymes Traditional Tales Jasper's Beanstalk What the ladybird heard Knowledge and Understanding of the World.
 HOOK Start the memory box with something that reminds them of their first day in nursery Share things that they have seen/done in the recent past using past tense verbs.
 Black history month Look at pictures of themselves as babies and talk about how their needs have changed.
 If possible, ask someone with a baby to come and visit the class so they can ask them simple questions.
 Look at pictures of children in Nursery Rhyme illustrations.
 Make comparisons between their clothes, toys, homes etc and their own.
 Look at pictures of characters in Traditional Story books.
 Make comparisons between their clothes, toys, homes, kitchen equipment etc and their own.
 Take photos of seeds that they grow and leave them available for the children to order and revisit independently Ask children to talk about their experiences of growing things previously.
-Look for bugs over the cor of a week.
-Use language such as 'yesterday I saw' 'today I saw' 'tomorrow might see' RECEPTION All about Me Seasons/Celebrations Superheroes Space Minibeasts/Growing India Knowledge and Understanding of the World.
-HOOK Start the memory box by adding something which will remind them of their first day of nursery Curiosity cube containing baby photos of staff working in FS Put two or three photos of themselves in order and talk about their needs and preferences at different stages of their lives eg, toys they liked, clothes they wore, skills they now have Mystery box of baby items.
+Look for bugs over the course of a week.
+Use language such as 'yesterday I saw' 'today I saw' 'tomorrow I might see' RECEPTION All about Me Seasons/Celebrations Superheroes Space Minibeasts/Growing India Knowledge and Understanding of the World.
+HOOK Start the memory box by adding something which will remind them of their first day of nursery Curiosity cube containing baby photos of staff working in FS Put two or three photos of themselves in order and talk about their needs and preferences at different stages of their lives eg toys they liked, clothes they wore, skills they now have Mystery box of baby items.
 What are they?
 Who might they be for?
 Do they have any at their house?
 Curiosity cube: vintage/old fashioned Christmas items recap previous significant celebrations of their own eg birthdays, Christmas ask a parent/ grandparent/ member of staff to come in and talk to the class about what Christmas was like when they were little (with photos, toys, props etc if possible) Curiosity cube: put items into the cube which link to a certain job eg police officer, dentist, teacher and the children are detectives to try and guess the occupation.
-Winter walk: include Bruntwood Hall on the autumn walk and recap how it is used now in comparison to the past.
+Winter walk: include Bruotwood Hall on the autumn walk and recap how it is used now in comparison to the past.
 Curiosity cube: look at and compare photographs of spacesuits/ rockets now and in the past Learn about the first moon landing and significant individuals such as Mae Jemison, Tim Peake, Neil Armstrong.
-Reepo and Loan box from PBM Spring walk: include Bruchwood Hall on the autumn walk and recap how it is used now in comparison to the past. add one or two more items to the memory box and look back at what was already in there.
-Begin to put the items into chronological order independently and talk about how they know it's the right order. curiosity cube: items from a life cycle add one or two more items the memory box and look back at what was already there.
-Begin to put the iten into chronological order independently and talk ablow they know it's the righ order.
-Look back at their y in Reception.
-Summer walk: include Bruntwood Hall on the summer walk and recap hit is used now compared to the past.
+Reepo and Loan box from PBM Spring walk: include Bountwood Hall on the autumn walk and recap how it is used now in comparison to the past. add one or two more items to the memory box and look back at what was already in there.
+Begin to put the items into chronological order independently and talk about how they know it's the right order. curiosity cube: items from a life cycle add one or two more items to the memory box and look back at what was already in there.
+Begin to put the items into chronological order independently and talk about how they know it's the right order.
+Look back at their year in Reception.
+Summer walk: include Bruotwood Hall on the summer walk and recap how it is used now compared to in the past.